Cognitive contact center: Using AI to improve the customer experience

 Our experience is validated by the Deloitte “State of Cognitive” survey conducted in 2017.
 According to this survey, the top business benefits of AI are enhancing existing features or services, optimizing business operations, and automation.

 AI and digital technologies offer a tremendous opportunity to transcend organizational silos.
 The combination of AI, the Internet of Things (IoT), and natural language processing (NLP) is changing the “back office” and transforming the contact center.
-Companies who start this transformation journey early will be at the forefront of innovation in the coming years.
+Companies that start this transformation journey early will be at the forefront of innovation in the coming years.